 Regular Shares Savings (RSS) plans, also known as monthly investment plans, is one way to get started on investing into stocks on the Singapore Exchange (SGX).
 You can start from as little as $100 a month.

 Here’s how this works: The broker you use will invest a fixed amount each month based on your instructions.
-For example, you can choose to invest $100 each month into the Straits Times Index (STI) Exchange Traded Fund (ETF).
+For example, you can choose to invest $100 each month into a Straits Times Index (STI) Exchange Traded Fund (ETF).

 The best part about RSS plans is that you have full control over your investment decisions.
 If you wish to invest in different companies each month, increase your investments, or stop investing, you can simply change your instructions with the brokerage firm.
 These can be done at your convenience through the online brokerage platform that you are using.